 When you are injured in an accident, it can be painful, confusing and frightening.
 Everything that immediately follows can seem to happen in a blur.
 You may have trouble understanding the details of the accident.
 If you are like most people, you may not know what to do next.
 You may not know where to turn to deal with the challenges ahead of you – including fighting with insurance companies, missed work and mounting medical bills.
-As a personal injury attorney, I want you to know that you do not have to go through this alone.
+As an Albany personal injury attorney, I want you to know that you do not have to go through this alone.

 At my Albany area personal injury firm, I help clients like you with a wide range of personal injury cases, including car accidents, motorcycle accidents, workplace injuries, slip and falls and more.
-I understand what you are going through, and I am ready to use my extensive experience in personal injury law to help you obtain compensation for what happened.
+I understand what you are going through, and I am ready to use my extensive experience in personal injury law to help you obtain financial compensation for what happened.

 Common Personal Injury Cases

 As a rider, you are more exposed to injury than most automobile drivers realize.
 One careless move from a car or truck driver can cause you life-altering injuries, if the accident does not kill you.
-My firm helps riders get compensation for injuries caused by reckless drivers, and we are ready to do the same for you.
+My firm helps riders get maximum compensation for injuries caused by reckless drivers, and we are ready to do the same for you.

-Sometimes when you are working in certain situations – like in construction – your injury may be caused by a party other than your employer.
+Sometimes when you are working in certain situations – like in construction – your injury may be caused by a negligent party other than your employer.
 Pursuing a sub-contractor or faulty equipment involves going after a third party, something I am familiar with.
 Any damages you collect from a third party claim will be in addition to your existing workers’ compensation claim.

 The injuries sustained in a personal injury accident may stay with you for a lifetime.
 Even if they do not, you may still suffer pain and lost work for months or even years after the accident.
-Some common injuries include:
+Some common catastrophic injuries include:

 How to Calculate Your Personal Injury Claim